JonEG/typo3-certifications/notes/01-typo3-concepts/typo3-request-life-cycle.md

 Goals:

-- [ ] I know how TYPO3 processes a request from start to finish, including routing, controller actions,
+- [ ] I know how TYPO3 processes a request from start to finish, including routing, controller actions, and rendering.
 - [ ] I know when and how to extend or customize the request lifecycle in TYPO3 projects.

 ---